CCGA makes applying for a cash advance easy. Here’s what you need to get started.

 beginning in April of each year.

 A spring crop or honey advance must be secured by crop insurance, AgriStability, or Global Ag Risk Solutions' Production Cost Insurance.
-For these pre-harvest advances, farmers receive 60% of their calculated advance when their application is approved.
-The remaining 40% is issued when CCGA receives the farmer’s Actual Seeded Report.
+NEW For the 2022 program year only, farmers can now receive 100% of the eligible funds from an intended seeding cash advance upon approval.
+(The program normally issues 60% of an advance when an application is approved and the remaining 40% after seeding is complete, once CCGA receives an Actual Seeded Report.)

 Livestock advances can be applied for anytime during the program year, as long as the stock applied on is already born.
 The advance must be secured by AgriStability.